seamusdemora/PiFormulae/AddRealTimeClock.md

-## Add a Real-Time Clock to Raspberry Pi
+# Add a Real-Time Clock to Raspberry Pi

 ---

-### Motivation
+## Motivation

 My *motivation* for adding a RTC boils down to this: I wanted to use my RPi in an off-grid application powered by a small solar cell and a battery.
 After working up a power budget, I realized there was ***no way*** to accomplish this without a RTC.
 The RPi uses too much power - [even in *low-power mode*](https://github.com/seamusdemora/PiFormulae/blob/master/RPi4bSleep.md) - to make it a practical component in a battery-powered system.

 You might be wondering: *"What does a RTC have to do with the RPi's power consumption?"* That's a good question - and there's a good answer: To *minimize* the RPi's *energy consumption* (power consumption over time) requires that it be powered off whenever it's not needed.
 If you've owned a RPi for more than 5 minutes, you're aware that there is no power switch; you may also be aware that the RPi has no in-built RTC.
 The only way to remove power from the RPi is to disconnect the USB cable from the RPi's connector - fairly inconvenient for an off-grid application.
 We can insert a switch (relay) in the power line to remove power from the RPI, but once the switch removes power... how do we restore power so that useful work may be resumed?
 This is the RTC function: to restore power to the RPi after some time has passed.

-So the RTC alone does not by itself enable off-grid operation.
-The "system" must maintain cognizance of its energy burden on the sources (e.g. solar cell & battery), and power the system so as to manage the sources.
+So the RTC alone does not, by itself, enable off-grid operation.
+The "system" must maintain cognizance of its energy burden on its energy sources (e.g. solar cell & battery), and power the system so as to sustain the sources.
 By keeping *accurate* time the RTC can maintain a schedule for powering the RPi that ensures it draws zero power when it is not needed, and full power when it is.
 Other sensors in the system may be employed to monitor (for example) battery voltage, thereby enabling the system to override the RTC schedule when necessary.
-Note that this recipe deals only with the selection and integration of an appropriate RTC.
+Note that this recipe deals only with the selection and integration of an appropriate RTC, leaving the design and configuration of these other sensors for another time.
+Finally, a working, tested example, including hardware schematic, is provided for illustration.

-### Select a RTC
+## Select a RTC

-After a brief market survey, I selected a [DS3231 real time clock (RTC)](https://www.ebay.com/itm/DS3231-Real-Time-Clock-RTC-Module-for-Raspberry-Pi-Arduino-3-3V-5V-Battery/383739121217).
-At this point I really knew next-to-nothing, but the [DS3231](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) seemed to be in wide use, it seemed to have greater flexibility than many of the alternatives and I could buy one on [eBay for about $3](https://www.ebay.com/itm/383925085990).
-I learned later that my eBay RTC was made with a counterfeit DS3231 - a *word to the wise*.
+After a brief market survey, I selected a DS3231 real time clock (RTC) module found on **eBay**.
+At this point I really knew next-to-nothing, but the [DS3231](https://www.maximintegrated.com/en/products/analog/real-time-clocks/DS3231.html) seemed to be in wide use, it seemed to have greater flexibility and accuracy than many of the alternatives.
+And a DS3231 module was available on eBay for about $3.
+It actually worked - at least partly.
+I subsequently learned that my eBay RTC was made with a counterfeit DS3231 - a *word to the wise*.
+My next RTC module was purchased from [Adafruit](https://www.adafruit.com/product/3013), and that is the one used in this recipe.

+This balance of this recipe is divided in two parts: **RTC Integration**, and **RTC Power Control**.
+The first part covers general usage of the RTC including RTC configuration for general timekeeping, and configuration of the I2C interface between the RPi and the RTC module.
+The second part includes a working example for using the RTC for energy conservation - as in an off-grid application where power consumption must be managed.

-### RTC Integration
+## RTC Integration
 This is fairly detailed - I wrote this as I did it.
 I've included some steps that are peripheral, and some that may seem trivial.
 If you know what you're doing, feel free to skim through.

 1. Power down your RPi before making the necessary wiring connections to the RTC.